-The Company has a revolving line of credit of up to \$20.0 million ("Revolving Credit Facility") under a loan and security agreement with a lender, which was entered into in March 2013 and last amended in December 2014 ("2013 Loan and Security Agreement").
-The Revolving Credit Facility carries a variable annual interest rate of the prime rate plus 0.50% and matures on December 1, 2016.
+Prior to entering into the 2016 Loan and Security Agreement on August 1, 2016, the Company had a revolving line of credit of up to \$20.0 million, or Prior Revolving Credit Facility, under a loan and security agreement with a lender, which was entered into in March 2013 and last amended in December 2014, or 2013 Loan and Security Agreement.
+The Prior Revolving Credit Facility carried a variable annual interest rate of the prime rate plus 0.50% and would have matured on December 1, 2016.

-The 2013 Loan and Security Agreement is collateralized by substantially all the assets of the Company.
-The balance outstanding cannot exceed the lesser of (i) \$20.0 million or (ii) an amount equal to the Company's monthly recurring revenue for the three months prior multiplied by the average Dollar-Based Retention Rate over the prior twelve months, less the amount accrued for the Company's Universal Service Fund ("USF") obligation (accrued federal fees).
-As of December 31, 2015, the outstanding principal balance under the Revolving Credit Facility was \$12.5 million, which has been disclosed as a current liability, and the amount available for additional borrowings was \$7.5 million.
+The 2013 Loan and Security Agreement was collateralized by substantially all the assets of the Company.
+The balance outstanding could not exceed the lesser of (i) \$20.0 million or (ii) an amount equal to the Company's monthly recurring revenue for the three months prior multiplied by the average Dollar-Based Retention Rate over the prior twelve months, less the amount accrued for the Company's Universal Service Fund ("USF") obligation (accrued federal fees).
+As of December 31, 2015, the outstanding principal balance under the Prior Revolving Credit Facility was \$12.5 million, which is disclosed as a current liability, and the amount available for additional borrowings was \$7.5 million.
+As of December 31, 2016, the Company had canceled and paid back all amounts due under the Prior Revolving Credit Facility.

-In connection with its acquisition of SoCoCare, the Company also borrowed \$5.0 million under a term loan (the "Term Loan") under the 2013 Loan and Security Agreement in October 2013.
+In connection with its acquisition of SoCoCare in October 2013, the Company also borrowed \$5.0 million under a term loan, or the Term Loan, under the 2013 Loan and Security Agreement in October 2013.
 Monthly interest-only payments were due on the advance at the prime rate plus 1.50% through September 2014.
-Principal and interest payments are due in equal monthly installments from October 2014 through the maturity of the Term Loan in March 2017.
-As of December 31, 2015 and 2014, approximately \$2.5 million and \$4.5 million, respectively, in principal amount of this Term Loan was outstanding and is included as notes payable in the consolidated balance sheets.
+Principal and interest payments were due in equal monthly installments from October 2014 through the maturity of the Term Loan in March 2017.
+As of December 31, 2015, \$2.5 million in principal amount of this Term Loan was outstanding and is included as notes payable in the consolidated balance sheets.
+As of December 31, 2016, the Company had canceled and paid back all amounts due under the Term Loan.

-The 2013 Loan and Security Agreement contains certain covenants, including the requirement that the Company maintain \$7.5 million of cash deposited with the lender for the term of the 2013 Loan and Security Agreement.
-The Company was in compliance with these covenants as of December 31, 2015.
-The 2013 Loan and Security Agreement remains senior to other debts, including the debt issued under the 2014 Loan and Security Agreement discussed below.
+The 2013 Loan and Security Agreement contained certain covenants, including the requirement that the Company maintain \$7.5 million of cash deposited with the lender for the term of the 2013 Loan and Security Agreement.
+The Company was in compliance with these covenants through the cancellation date of August 1, 2016.
+The 2013 Loan and Security Agreement remained senior to other debt, including the debt issued under the 2014 Loan and Security Agreement discussed below.